Skip to main content

 Important Parameter Constraint

-• chunk_size: Length of action sequence predicted by the model at once
+• chunk_size: Length of action sequence predicted by the model at once.

-• n_action_steps: Number of action steps actually executed
+• n_action_steps: Number of steps actually executed.

 Basic Training Command